matthewdeanmartin/bash2gitlab/SOURCE.md

         max_workers = min(parallelism, max_workers)

     if total_files >= 5 and max_workers > 1 and parallelism:
+        # prime the cache or we get n schema downloads and n attempts to save it to disk
+        validator = GitLabCIValidator()
+        validator.get_schema()

         args_list = [
             (src, out, input_dir, variables, input_dir, dry_run, inferred_cli_command)
             for src, out, variables in files_to_process